X: The Life and Times of Malcolm X

-X, The Life and Times of Malcolm X is an opera with music by Anthony Davis and libretto by Thulani Davis, to a story by Christopher Davis.
+X: The Life and Times of Malcolm X is an opera with music by Anthony Davis and libretto by Thulani Davis, to a story by Christopher Davis.
 It is based on the life of the civil rights leader Malcolm X.

 Performance history

-The opera premiered in a full production at the American Music Theater Festival in Philadelphia, PA on October 9, 1985 and was subsequently revised and expanded for a production at the New York City Opera on September 28, 1986.
+The opera premiered in a full production at the American Music Theater Festival (AMTF) in Philadelphia on October 9, 1985, and was subsequently revised and expanded for a production at the New York City Opera (NYCO) on September 28, 1986.
 The latter was listed as the world premiere in accordance with an agreement made between then-NYCO artistic director Beverly Sills, and AMTF directors Eric Salzman and Marjorie Samoff.
 The Oakland Opera Theater performed the work in June 2006.
-New York City Opera presented an abridged concert version on May 12, 2010 at the Schomburg Center for Research in Black Culture.
-It is scheduled for the 2023-24 season at New York's Metropolitan Opera, premiering in November 3, 2023.
+New York City Opera presented an abridged concert version on May 12, 2010, at the Schomburg Center for Research in Black Culture.
+A new production directed by Robert O'Hara and starring Davóne Tines premiered at Detroit Opera in 2022; this production was later performed at New York's Metropolitan Opera in November/December 2023 and Seattle Opera in February 2024.